JWehder/Spoiled-Potatoes/README.md

 ## Implementing an SMTP Server to send emails

-Travel to the config directory, then the environments, and within both the development and production files you will need to enter in your login information for an email service that allows you to utilize your account as an SMTP server.
+Travel to the config directory, then the environments, and within both the development and production files you will need to enter in your login credentials for an email service that allows you to utilize your account as an SMTP server.
+I have provided the proper layout for entering your information within the aforementioned files.

-If you would like to use mine, send me an email at jake.wehder@gmail.com.
+If you would like to use mine, send me an email at jake.wehder@gmail.com and I can provide you with my credentials.

-Zoho mail worked for me.
+Zoho mail is the email service that I used.

 [Zoho Mail SMTP Setup Page]: (https://www.zoho.com/mail/help/zoho-smtp.html)